Deep Insights into Cognitive Decline: A Survey of Leveraging Non-Intrusive Modalities with Deep Learning Techniques: Discussion

+One of the most important directions for future research is the development of large-scale, diverse, and multimodal datasets for training deep learning models in cognitive assessment.
+These datasets should incorporate detailed demographic information and richer data sources, such as longitudinal medical records and symptom progression data, to enable more personalized and temporally-aware modeling.
+Including nonverbal cues, such as facial expressions and gestures, may further enhance multimodal approaches.
+To improve generalizability and fairness, future datasets should also prioritize multilingual and multicultural representation through standardized data collection protocols.

-An additional potential source of valuable information comes from the use of Human Digital Twins (HDTs).
+An additional promising source of data comes from the use of Human Digital Twins (HDTs).
 These digital representations of individuals can include comprehensive medical records, offering crucial insights into a patient's health status.
 Furthermore, HDTs can simulate and analyze daily human activities, generating synthetic data that could be beneficial for training models aimed at cognitive decline estimation \cite{tao2018digital,bruynseels2018digital}.